 Gel nail polish has revolutionised the manicure industry.
 No longer do you have to wait for your polish to dry before leaving the nail salon; and you can now say goodbye to chips a few days into a glossy manicure.

 And while the correct thing to do at the end of your two-week gel manicure would be to go to the salon to remove it, that’s not always feasible.
 But do you know what you shouldn’t do to clean your nails?
-Pick at it.
+Pick at them.

 “When you pick off your gel polish, you are removing layers of your natural nail, which sets the stage for weakened nails,” says CND Education Ambassador Skye McIntyre.
+And weak nails are more likely to break or split.

 Next, using a twisting motion and pull the foil wrap from your nails, loosening the polish, which will begin to have a raised or flaky appearance.
 Once the foil is off, gently slide off any gel polish remains with a manicure stick.